Methyl-DOB

-Methyl-DOB, or 4-bromo-2,5-dimethoxy-N-methylamphetamine, is a lesser-known psychedelic drug.
+Methyl-DOB, or N-methyl-DOB, also known as 4-bromo-2,5-dimethoxy-N-methylamphetamine, is a psychoactive drug.
 It is similar in structure to DOB.
-Methyl-DOB was first synthesized by Alexander Shulgin.
-In his book PiHKAL (Phenethylamines i Have Known And Loved), the minimum dosage is listed as 8 mg, and the effects onset begin after 3 hours and last up to 36 hours.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin lists methyl-DOB's minimum dose as 8 mg and its duration as "probably rather long".
 Methyl-DOB produces many physical effects, such as mydriasis and muscle tenseness, but few psychoactive effects.
 Very little data exists about the pharmacological properties, metabolism, and toxicity of Methyl-DOB.
+Methyl-DOB was first described in the literature by Shulgin in PiHKAL in 1991.